Will I still get to perform if I major in Dance Education?

 Through a series of technique courses, students will develop technical and artistic proficiency in a broad range of technical styles present in K-12 education including: ballet, contemporary, West African, musical theatre, and folk dance.

-In DANC 177, students rehearse for dance performances that consists of original choreography created by faculty and guest artists, students, or touring dance ensembles.
+In DANC 177, students rehearse for dance performances that consist of original choreography created by faculty and guest artists, students, or touring dance ensembles.

 The professional education sequence (DANC 270, 370, 470, 471, 478, 479) covers methods for dance instruction in K-12 education, curricular design, and assessment.
 Students will participate in arts advocacy at the state and national level, develop hand-on experience in a number of educational environments, and learn how to work with diverse populations.